 As I said in 8 Steps to Make the Law of Attraction Work for You, positive thoughts = positive life.
 I am certain that our mindset shapes our reality.
-People who fear something, who tend to see problems and dangers everywhere are usually the ones who get into trouble.
+People who fear something, who tend to see problems and dangers everywhere, people whom fear and anxiety make live in a shell are usually the ones who get into trouble.
 People who are not aware about certain complications, somehow avoid them.

 But how is it possible to maintain positive thinking all the time?
-Sometimes, fear absorbs me.
+Sometimes, fear and anxiety absorb me.
 Recently I’ve asked myself: how come I’ve accumulated this huge number of fears being just 26 years old?
 Most of the things I fear have never happened to me or to my family.
-So, what are the roots of fears, anxiety and how to overcome them with self-help?
+So, what are the roots of fear, anxiety and how to overcome them with self-help?

 Roots of fear and anxiety